brson/hackmd-collab/compile-time-2.md

 So it's quite desirable for Rust code to be broken into crates that form a _wide_ DAG.

 In my experience though projects tend to start in a single crate, without great attention to their internal dependency graph, and once compilation time becomes an issue, they have already created a spaghetti dependency graph that is difficult to refactor into smaller crates.
-This has been my experience on TiKV, where I have made multiple aborted attempts to extract various modules from the main program, in long sequences of commits that untangle internal dependencies.

-One the dependency spaghetti is stirred it's hard to unstir.
+It happened to Servo, and it has also been my experience on TiKV, where I have made multiple aborted attempts to extract various modules from the main program, in long sequences of commits that untangle internal dependencies.
+I suspect that avoiding problematic monoliths is something that Rust devs learn with experience, but it is a repeating phenomenon in large Rust projects.

 ### Internal parallelism